Quickstart: Organize a Design

 Controlling Layers

 So far, all of our routes have been on the top layer.
 To route on the bottom layer, we click the layers panel in the top left corner of the board view, and select the bottom layer.
-Then we create route like described above.
+We can also go through layers by pressing "s" or "w".
+In this case, we don't need to route on any other layer as our vias are connected to the ground plane in the inner layers.

 Layout Complete